Skip to content

 1Your always-on entries (character, world, narrator instructions)Entries → System Presets section

-3Variable AI instructions + current valuesVariables tab
+3Variable behavior rules + current valuesVariables tab

-4Example dialogueEntries with "example" role
+4Example dialogueEntries with the "example" role

 5Conversation historyAutomatic